hirefrank/slack-peer-feedback/README.md

 ### Request Peers

-This workflow is intiatied from a button sent your to your private channel in a step in the earlier workflow.
+This workflow is initiated from a button sent your to your private channel in a step in the earlier workflow.
 This workflow allows you to pick multiple peers to give you feedback.
 Upon submission, each peer is sent a DM with a link to submit their feedback.

 ### Give Feedback